kimdanny/blog/_posts/programming/2019-09-03-avoid-modifying-list-in-loop.md

 If the for loop checks the length of its input data every time it finishes one iteration, why would've those errors be occurred from the beginning?

 But can you prove it?
-Not-really-obvious part starts from here (at least i think it is)
+Not-really-obvious part starts from here (at least i think it is).

 You can make function for checking function call and put that into the loop.
 ```python